 Red or cherry-red fruits are 3.7-5(-6.7) cm long, 2.3 to 3.3 cm wide and typically have a deep umbilicus.
 The fruits are spineless except they may have 1-2 spines near the rim.
 There are relatively few areoles.
 Fruit pulp is green and juice is clear, but the juice is not sweet and is not abundant.
 The rind may be colorless.
 Alternately, fruits may have a reddish pulp and abundant juice.
 Thus the fruits may vary somewhat on this Opuntia.
 The seeds are 4 to 5 mm in diameter, irregularly discoid with a broad hilar notch and a prominent aril that is 0.5 mm wide (or more).

-Opuntia camanchica is another Opuntia often lumped into O. phaeacantha.
-The two are different Opuntia species even through they are related.
+O. camanchica is another Opuntia often lumped with O. phaeacantha.
+The two are different prickly pear species even through they are related.
 O. camanchica is often a taller plant because it is woodier and can support taller upright branches.
 O. camanchica may spread to 1.0 to 1.2 m across in a mound, or it may be more irregular and semi-prostrate and sprawling.
 The areoles are relatively far apart and the pads are thickish by comparison with O. phaeacantha.
 The often circular-appearing cladodes and stout spines make this Opuntia distinct throughout its range even while spines can vary in coloration or length.
-O. camanchica grows throughout much of NM and western TX and is also found in AZ, CA, and UT.
+O. camanchica grows throughout much of NM and western TX and is also found in AZ, UT, and CO.
 Read the original description.
 O. camanchica is hexaploid.

 O. camanchica is a handsome plant for a garden. but it can stretch out over a meter or two in time.
 Upright branches may reach 50 cm or taller in a garden.